President and General Manager, Colorado Public Television

 Johnson has increased CPT12’s audience and local engagement by charting a new direction for the station that takes a page from the successful binge watching phenomena of OTT content by establishing a genre-focused theme approach for prime time viewing.
 Strong counter-programming efforts and partnerships with independent producers allows the station to be more responsive to Colorado’s growing population and changing dynamics.
 Under her direction, CPT12 has lowered operations expenses through better contract negotiations and price leveraging, and has expanded revenue sources at the station.

 She currently serves as the Vice President of the affinity group, Independent Public Television Station Association (IPTSA).
 Due to her longevity in broadcasting, Johnson speaks both analog and digital, understands the complexity of challenges facing public media, and is an unreformed, gold card-carrying member of Starbucks.

-Kim currently serves on the PBS Station Services Committee and Member Services Access Working Group.
+Ms. Johnson is the Vice Chair of the Diversity Advisory Committee.
+She serves on the PBS Station Services Committee and Member Services Access Working Group.